 “I was exposed to a very high level of math, science and engineering instruction that was practical and very lab-based.
 The program was very rigorous, but it inspired me to go into engineering.”

 At Stevens, Vitkus participated in graduate-level research opportunities, such as an interdisciplinary project to create a virtual-reality representation of the City of Hoboken for purposes of disaster, flood and urban planning.

-“I like the fact that you’re doing something that’s advancing the world forward and hasn’t been done before,” she said of her research activities.
+““I like the fact that you’re doing something that hasn’t been done before and that it's advancing the world forward,” she said of her research activities.

 Stevens also allowed Vitkus to tap into her entrepreneurial capabilities.
 She is a co-founder of Savizar, a company specializing in big data solutions and one of the first startups selected by the Stevens Venture Center to receive mentoring, networking resources and technology support.